lassade/toctoc/README.md

 requirement for this bytes; With this format `bintext` is able to decode the string into a memory aligned byte slice!

-For bson the start buffer must be aligned with `4` and thats it all the necessary padding;
+For bson the start buffer must be aligned with `4`, but if you are using the `higher-rank-alignment` this requirement may change depending on the file metadata;

 ### Sateful or contextual (de)serialization